Articles on: Windows

 On the device to be protected, click the Microsoft Edge app (or any other web browser app, such as Google Chrome) on the taskbar.

-Visit the Safe Surfer dashboard and log in to your account.
-Click the Devices menu on the left-hand sidebar, then click the "+ New Device" button.
+Visit the Safe Surfer dashboard (https://my.safesurfer.io) and log in to your account.
+Click the Devices menu on the left-hand sidebar, then click the New device option.

-From this page, you can download the correct installer for this computer.
-In most cases, you will be downloading the installer that has been pre-selected for you (64-bit, x64).
-If you know that this computer is running a 32-bit or ARM64 copy of Windows, you can click the arrow button to download the correct installer instead.
+This area lets you download the correct app installer for this device.
+In most cases, you will be downloading the installer that has been preselected for you (that is, the 64-bit version).
+If this is a Copilot+ PC (that is, a special line of AI PCs first released in 2024), click the arrow button found next to the Download for Windows button to select the ARM64 installer instead.
+Otherwise, continue by clicking the Download for Windows button.

 Click the Connect button.

-The app will retrieve the model name of this computer.
-Alternatively, you could use a friendly name to later identify this device on the Safe Surfer dashboard.
+The app will automatically retrieve for you the model name of this device.
+If you like, you can enter a friendly name for this device.
+Once you're ready, click the Next button.

 Click the Finish button.
-When you are asked to authorise system changes through the Windows Command Prompt app, click the Yes button.
+When Windows asks for your permission to make changes with Windows Command Processor, click the Yes button.

-Visit the Safe Surfer website to verify the protection installation.
+Visit the Safe Surfer home website (https://safesurfer.io) to verify the protection installation.
 The protection bubble should report that this device is protected.

 In addition, you can visit ExampleAdultSite.com to see blocking in action.
-This is a safe website for testing to see if pornographic websites are being blocked.
-If it's not blocked, review the previous steps.
+This is a safe website for testing if pornographic websites are being blocked.
+If it's not blocked, you'll need to review the previous steps.

 Protection complete

-On Windows 11, due to how its networking technology works behind-the-scenes, it can take up to a minute to get internet connectivity after starting the protected device.
-This is normal behaviour, because the device is busy starting a connection to our cloud servers.
+On Windows 11, due to how its networking technology works behind the scenes, it might take up to a minute to get internet connectivity after turning on the device.
+This is normal behaviour, because the device is busy connecting to our cloud servers.

 Was this article helpful?